About Me

 I don’t have a very high education level, unfortunately.
 I spent 6 years at Selkirk high School, struggling the whole way through.
 After school, I spent 3 years at the University of Abertay Dundee – Scotland’s most infamous university.
 My first year was spent on a Civil Engineering course, which I hated with a passion.
 After that I swapped to a Computing course.
 After a further 2 years on this course, I left university, extremely disappointed to have spent so long on a course in which I feel I never learned anything.
 For once, this wasn’t my fault, as I just couldn’t justify getting myself further into debt to constantly be taught things which I could already do in my sleep.

 Overall, I often feel quite screwed by my education.
 Everyone always goes on about how great university is for you, but this is far from my experience.
-University, for me, was 3 years of struggling to cope, in the pursuit of a goal which more often than not, doesn’t help you in any way.
+University; for me; was 3 years of struggling to cope in the pursuit of a goal which more often than not doesn’t help you in any way.